About This Episode

 Yara Hawari 0:29

-From Al Shabaka, the Palestinian Policy Network, I am Yara Hawari, and this is Rethinking Palestine.
+From Al-Shabaka, the Palestinian Policy Network, I am Yara Hawari, and this is Rethinking Palestine.

-Throughout the ongoing genocide in Gaza, which has so far claimed the lives of over 35,000 people, many of whom are children, we have seen how information and disinformation is an incredibly powerful weapon that can be utilized to dehumanize, to justify horrific violence, and to also delegitimize Palestinian voices and experiences.
+Throughout the ongoing genocide in Gaza, which has so far claimed the lives of over 35,000 people, many of whom are children, we have seen how information and disinformation is an incredibly powerful weapon that can be utilized to dehumanize, to justify horrific violence, and to delegitimize Palestinian voices and experiences.

 Indeed, following Hamas’s operation on October 7th, hysteria paved the way for horrific fabrications and mass dehumanization of Palestinians in Gaza.
-Journalists across the board failed to uphold even the most basic tenets of journalistic practice and fact checking, instead regurgitating Israeli official narratives and language purposely designed to justify the mass violence that was to follow.
+Journalists across the board failed to uphold even the most basic tenets of journalistic practice and fact-checking, instead regurgitating Israeli official narratives and language purposely designed to justify the mass violence that was to follow.

-Other actors emerged online, claiming to challenge and debunk false narratives.
+Other actors emerged online claiming to challenge and debunk false narratives.
 The online space has now become so saturated with information that many have found it hard to discern between reality and Israeli propaganda.

-Joining us to discuss this some more is Tariq Kenny-Shawa, Al Shabaka’s very own U. S. Policy Fellow.
+Joining us to discuss this some more is Tariq Kenney-Shawa, Al-Shabaka’s US Policy Fellow.
 Tariq, thank you for joining us on this episode of Rethinking Palestine.

 Tariq Kenney-Shawa 1:45